Asian Recipes/ Condiments and Sauces/ Japanese/ Recipes/ Side Dish

 Nikumiso makes a great little side dish when you need something extra to go alongside bigger meals such as okonomiyaki or chicken nanban.

-A super versatile condiment, keep a batch in the fridge or freezer and you can use it for anything from a topping, stuffing or as the star of the dish alongside rice or udon noodles.
+A super versatile condiment, keep a batch of niku miso in the fridge or freezer and use it for topping, stuffing or as the star of the dish alongside rice bowls or udon noodles.

 Related: Simmered Daikon / Sushi Rice